-The video begins with several wheelchair users explaining their situation.
-But wheelchair users are only one part of the story of universal design in housing.
-The emphasis on wheelchair users is likely to perpetuate the idea that this is “disability housing” and this puts it in the “specialised housing” bracket.
+Wheelchair users are only one part of the story of universal design in housing.
+The emphasis on wheelchair users perpetuates the idea that this is “disability housing” and this puts it in the “specialised housing” bracket.
 The Livable Housing Design Guidelines are about everyone, not just wheelchair users.

 Locke believes Silver level can be rolled out without additional regulation.
-In theory this might be true.
-However, the evidence is not with him.
-The industry, particularly the mass market section, relies on regulation to hold the system together so that all the designers, engineers, and trades know what they are doing and can work in tandem.
+However, after ten years of voluntary guidelines, industry has not participated.
+The industry, particularly mass market builders, rely on regulation to hold the system together so that all the designers, engineers, and trades know what they are doing and can work in tandem.

 It’s great to see at least one community trying to make a difference in this space.
 Martin Locke and the Townsville City Mayor are to be congratulated for their efforts in bringing people together to show the way for the house-building industry.